 - 1. The cemetery grounds are not a playground or recreational area.
-Loud, boisterous, or undignified behavior will not be tolerated.
-These rules and regulations have been adopted to advance and secure these public interests. - 2.
+Loud, boisterous, or undignified behavior will not be tolerated. - 2.
 Town cemeteries are open daily from dawn to dusk. - 3.
 The speed limit for all vehicles shall be ten miles per hour.
 Use of any cemetery driveway or cart path as a thoroughfare shall be prohibited.
 Parking is limited to designated areas and roadways only. - 4.
 Recreational sports or similar activity to include bicycling, horseback riding, motorcycling, or skateboarding, are prohibited.
 Skateboards, roller blades, or bicycling for the purpose of respectful visitation is allowed (See #1 above).
 Unregistered vehicles are not allowed at any time. - 5.
 Consumption of alcohol or drugs are prohibited.
 Anyone disturbing the peace and quiet in any way will be removed from the property. - 6.
 Monuments, gravestones, or other structures within the cemeteries shall not be defaced in any way. - 7.
 Gravestone repairs, cleaning or rubbings require prior authorization of the Cemetery Commission.
 Pressure washing gravestones is expressly prohibited.
 Any damage incurred will be at the expense of the parties involved. - 8.
 Hunting is prohibited at all times.
 Firearms shall not be discharged in the cemeteries, except for salutes at military funerals, Memorial Day, or Veterans Day ceremonies. - 9.
 Domestic animals of any type shall not be permitted in the cemeteries, except certified animals assisting persons with disabilities. - 10.
 No household trash shall be disposed of in the trash barrels. - 11.
 Picking of blossoms, flowers or foliage is prohibited.